How to Become a General Contractor in Georgia

 The test will consist of only multiple-choice questions, which for some is more difficult as there is no room to explain your thinking.

-With practice, confidence, and the right help, you’ll have no trouble passing your exam and becoming a proud licensed Georgian contractor.
+With practice, confidence, and the right help, you’ll have no trouble passing your exam and becoming a proud licensed Georgian general contractor.

 Conclusion